jimjibone/naggie.github.com/ideas.md

 # Bugs

-fix compatability mode in IE 7/8 (top half os site is offset) Fix internal links to articles (eg href=#projects") fix side borders on articles in IE (one small stick at to for non 960-gs arts) low priority: fix nav links around IE with ants. $his).blur rel time is undefined on IE
+fix compatability mode in IE 7/8 (top half os site is offset) (should be fixed, test on CFS etc) Fix internal links to articles (eg href=#projects") fix side borders on articles in IE (one small stick at to for non 960-gs arts) rel time is undefined on IE fix opacity of contact bar

 # Blog articles